faizyorg/modernize-apps-guides/00-introduction.md

 You might be familiar with the Eclipse IDE which is one of the most popular IDEs for Java and other programming languages.
 [CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/overview) is the next-generation Eclipse IDE which is web-based and gives you a full-featured IDE running in the cloud.
-You have an CodeReady Workspaces instance deployed on your OpenShift cluster which you will use during these labs.
+You have a CodeReady Workspaces instance deployed on your OpenShift cluster which you will use during these labs.

 Go to the **CodeReady Workspaces url** in order to configure your development workspace